rianvdm/pm-resources/templates/product-plan.md

 _What additional reporting is needed to ensure that the new product or features can be tracked effectively?_

+### QA impact

+_How will this change be tested?
+Can we rely on existing tests or should we plan to create new tests?
+Do we need a new endpoint to support test data creation to make testing this change possible?_

 ## 😃 Solution overview

-### General overview of how we plan to address the problem
+### General overview of how we plan to address the opportunity

 ### Breakdown of proposed tasks and release schedule